 Award-winning and innovative photographers are invited to Helsinki to participate in artists talks, workshops and seminars.
-The Nordic Village expo will be set up in the Art Park of Hanaholmen – Swedish-Finnish Cultural Centre.
-Gallery Hanaholmen will present a solo exhibition of Swedish photographer Carl-Mikael Ström.
-Helsinki Photo Festival fifth edition will take place July 7th-October 2nd, 2022.
+The Nordic Village expo will be set up in the Art Park of Hanaholmen – Swedish-Finnish Cultural Centre from August 4th-October 1st, 2023.

-For the group and solo exhibitions the Nordic artists get selected through a jury of photography professionals and curators responsible for the festival’s open call contest.
-The theme in 2022 is Believe.
+For the group exhibitions the Nordic artists get selected through a jury of photography professionals and curators responsible for the festival’s open call contest.
+The theme in 2023 is Courage.

-As a part of the Nordic Village exhibition at the Hanaholmen, a Nordic seminar with prominent visual artists, gallerists, photography teachers, photo editors and book publishers will be organised on September 29, 2023 at ANNANTALO – Arts Centre for Centre for Children and Young People.
+A Nordic seminar with prominent visual artists, curators, gallerists, photography teachers, photo editors and book publishers will be organised on September 29, 2023 at ANNANTALO – Arts Centre for Centre for Children and Young People.

-The Nordic Village is a talent platform fostered by Helsinki Photo Festival to support emerging and groundbreaking Nordic photographers in Finland and internationally.
+The Nordic Village is a talent platform fostered by Helsinki Photo Festival.